CodingWonders/DISMTools/README.md

 ## Testing the latest

 We continue development of the next version in the Preview branch.
 To go to it, select "dt_preview" from the branch list.
 Commits are done every day, and new builds are released every Sunday.

+## Stay in touch

+Be sure to [follow our official subreddit](https://reddit.com/r/DISMTools) for release announcements and other cool stuff!